pingcap/docs/system-variables.md

     - The top-level expressions of the operator are all [JSON query functions](/functions-and-operators/json-functions/json-functions-search.md) or [JSON value attribute functions](/functions-and-operators/json-functions/json-functions-return.md).
 For example: `SELECT JSON_EXTRACT(data, '$.name') FROM users;`.
     - The top-level expressions of the operator include a mix of JSON query functions or JSON value attribute functions, and direct column reads.
 For example: `SELECT JSON_DEPTH(data), name FROM users;`.
     - The top-level expressions of the operator are all direct column reads, and the number of output columns is less than the number of input columns.
 For example: `SELECT name FROM users;`.
-- The final decision to push down a `Projection` operator depends on the optimizer's comprehensive evaluation of query cost.
+- The final decision to push down a `Projection` operator also depends on the optimizer's comprehensive evaluation of query cost.
 - For TiDB clusters that are upgraded from a version earlier than v8.3.0 to v8.3.0 or later, this variable remains the setting before the upgrade.

 ### tidb_opt_range_max_size <span class="version-mark">New in v6.4.0</span>